budak7273/ARCahoot/README.md

 # ARCahoot

+Multi-client online quiz game, in the vein of Kahoot, written to learn about using websockets.

 Find the live site at [https://arcahoot.web.app/](https://arcahoot.web.app/)

+To become the game host, add `?perm=button` to the end of the URL, like this: [https://arcahoot.web.app/?perm=button]https://arcahoot.web.app/?perm=button

+Right now every player joins the same 'room,' and the questions are always in the same order.
+This might be changed down the line if we decide to keep working on this.

+Reconnecting logic exists for clients - if a client has not been connected for 40 seconds, they will be dropped.

 The backend Node.js server is deployed via a free Heroku dyno that can be accessed [here](https://arcahoot.herokuapp.com/).